Svellem/brad-homeassistant-config/README.md

   * plant_problems.py - Count number of plants that need attention
   * average_indoor_temp.py - Poll available sensors and average them
   * are_any_lights_on.py - input_boolean for lights on/off, counts lights and switches on
+  * meta_device_tracker.py - Consolidate device tracking into one entity, only use GPS platforms for 'not_home'
+  * plant_problems.py - Count number of plants that need attention
 * Notifications
   * Alarm - security photo if door opens when armed_away
   * Alarm Clock - send weather summary and image from window camera when alarm goes off